yvettejanecek/Getting-and-Cleaning-Data/Codebook.md

 Read activity names and feature names

-Merge test and traing data and add descriptive names
+Extract test and traing data and add descriptive names

 Extract mean and standard deviation for each measurement